jindian/linux_note/linux_startup/start_kernel_part_VIII.md

   The mm_users field of mm_struct is the number of processes using this address space.
 For example, if two threads share this address space, mm_users is equal to two.
 The mm_count field is the primary reference count for the mm_struct.
 All mm_users equate to one increment of mm_count.
 Only when mm_users reaches zero (when both threads exit) is mm_count decremented.
 When mm_count finally reaches zero, there are no remaining references to this mm_struct and it is freed.
 Having two counters enables the kernel to differentiate between the main usage counter (mm_count) and the number of processes using the address space (mm_users).

   All of the mm_struct structures are strung together in a doubly linked list via the mmlist field.
-The initial element in the list is the init_mm memory descriptor, which describes the address space of the init process.
+The initial element in the list is the init_mm memory descriptor, which describes the address space of kernel, all kernel threads use kernel space and have the same access permission as kernel.

+  `sched_init` increases mm_count of `init_mm` and updates per cpu variable `cpu_tlbstate.state` as `TLBSTATE_LAZY` if current state is `TLBSTATE_OK`.

 # Links